 Measuring for the Mittens

+These come in a variety of different sizes.
 I don’t know about you, but I am not as familiar with my hand measurement as I am with my waist.
 To get the most accurate fit for this pattern, you will need to measure the recipient’s hand from the wrist bone to the tip of the middle finger.
-If you can’t get measurements, don’t worry – the size chart includes an age guideline that can help you make an educated guess.
-My hand measured about 7″, which makes me a size I or women’s small in the pattern.
+If you can’t get measurements or outline of your hand, don’t worry – the size chart includes an age guideline that can help you make an educated guess.
+My hand measured about 7 inch, which makes me a size I or women’s small in the pattern.

 Choose Your Mitten Options